Engee documentation

 Out[0]:

 The graph shows four bursts, although the original signal had two components with frequencies of 15 and 20 Hz.
-The point is that the right half of the graph mirrors the left half.
-The discrete Fourier transform of the signal in the time domain also has its periodicity - the first half of the vector corresponds to the area of "positive frequency values", and the second half - to the area of "negative frequency values" of the components.
-The bursts in the region of 30 and 35 Hz actually correspond to the values of -20 and -15 Hz.
+The fact is that the right half of the graph mirrors the left half.
+The discrete Fourier transform of a signal in the time domain also has its own periodicity – the first half of the vector corresponds to the region of "positive frequency values", and the second half corresponds to the region of "negative frequency values" of the components.
+The bursts in the region of 30 and 35 Hz actually correspond to the values -20 and -15 Hz.

 In practice, it is often sufficient to use only one half of the Fourier series without performing unnecessary calculations.
-For this purpose you can use the function rfft.
-But for clarity, let's derive the whole Fourier series by shifting the right half to the region of negative frequencies using the function fftshift.
+To do this, you can use the function rfft.
+But for clarity, we will output the entire Fourier series, shifting the right half to the region of negative frequencies using the function fftshift.

 In [ ]: